Gallup conducted a study on employee engagement. The results of their findings were shocking for most CEO’s.

-Most people give it their all when they feel like their work has value.
+Most people are inspired to give it their all when they feel like their work has value.
 Their works feeds their soul.

-Gaining team buy-in occurs when the team clearly understands the vision, it inspires them, and they believe that the leaders value their participation in achieving it.
+Gaining team buy-in occurs when the team clearly understand the vision, they are inspired by it, and they believe that the leaders value their participation in achieving it.
 They must understand their individual roles, their priorities, and the roadmap for achieving the vision.